 6. Their frequency increases as a woman approaches menopause and peaks when periods finally cease.
 In one study, four years after the cessation of their periods, 80 percent of women who had suffered from hot flashes no longer did.

-7. A hot flash can last from a few minutes to hours.
+7. They can last from a few minutes to hours.

 8. Women who have had hysterectomies are more likely to experience hot flashes.